 If you visit during the summer months, taking an AC car might be a better option.
 Cars are priced higher of course – the inner circuit will cost you $25-$30 for the day.
 We had mixed experiences with a guide.
 While he did know a lot of interesting trivia about the monuments which no guidebook will tell you – it’s much more fun to explore a ruined temple on your own.
 So we employed a guide only on our first day – and the other two days we wandered alone.

 Tip: If you are fit enough (which we Indians usually aren’t, but just in case), a good way to see the temples is on a bicycle.
 Bicycles cost $2-$5 a day.
 The to and fro for the inner circuit would be around 15km, which is the right amount to pedal around in a day.
 The roads in the Angkor region are good and there is good tree cover on both sides of the road, giving you shade for the break whenever you want

-– Do remember to take a universal adapter.
-South East Asia has its own horizontal flat pin plugs which are different from our round pin and the American vertical flat pin system.
+- Do remember to take a universal adapter.
+South East Asia used the Type G plugs (horizontal flat pin), which are different from our round pin and the American Type A (vertical flat pin) system.
 Without an adapter, your phone chargers, laptop, camera charger nothing will work

 - Roaming charges are pretty high, so if you are planning for a longer visit, maybe you should think about taking a local sim.
 We didnt try it, so cant help you there